rsml/nesting-tiles/README.md

 ##Features:

-• A system of frames that can be nested ad infinitum.
+* A system of tiles that can be create and nested ad infinitum
+* Tiles can be removed
+* Right click on a tile to bring the context menu
+    * Insert a new tile in any specific direction
+    * If a tile already has a Youtube video, Website, or Photo in the background, you can delete the content without deleting the tile
+    * If a tile is not the root tile, you can also delete the tile using this menu
+* Click on the insert icon to add a Youtube video, Photo (from the internet or your local filesystem), or a Website
+    * Files from your local filesystem should behin with 'file://'
+* Drag and drop on the edges of the tiles to resize them

+## Known Issues

+* If you add a Youtube Video or website to a Tile component, then in order to remove the content, you have to hover over that tile and right-click in the icons that appear in the middle of the Tile (aka the HoverMenu).
+This UX is not ideal.
+Instead, you should be allowed to right click anywhere in the Tile.
+This is more effort technically than it is worth at this moment.

-## Things to add
+## Roadmap

 * Make this mobile friendly.
     * Instead of showing the HoverMenu on hover, it should be shown onClick for the Tile component
-    * In addition to showing the context menu on right click, you should recognize two finger taps and also show it on that
+    * In addition to showing the context menu on right click events, you should show the context menu on two finger tags
+* Add support dragging and dropping panes to

 # Development